MyPureCloud/purecloud-for-salesforce-examples/src/SDK/sdk-rest-examples/readme.md

 Contains static methods to expose Genesys Cloud API.

 You can access the REST API through the REST class under the purecloud.SDK.REST namespace.
 The methods we expose are get, put, post, and delete.
-Currently, we are unable to support patch through the salesforce Apex API.
+Currently, we are unable to support patch through the Salesforce Apex API.

 ## Namespace